Saad-6/FAQ-Plugin-AC9/README.md

 Admin user can choose between displaying an answered question by toggling the visibilty icon.

 ## Installation
-Download the zip file from the build folder and paste it in the ablecommerce/website/plugin folder and rebuild  the app
+Download the zip file from the build folder and paste it in the ablecommerce/website/plugin folder and rebuild  the app, after which the plugin should be available under the general section.